smartprocure/futil-js/README.md

 ### parens
 `'asdf' -> '(asdf)'` Wraps a string in parenthesis.

 ### trimStrings
 Maps `_.trim` through all the strings of a given object or array.

+### autoLabel
+`string -> string` Converts strings like variable names to labels (generally) suitable for GUIs, including support for acronyms and numbers.
+It's basically `_.startCase` with acronym and number support.

+### autoLabelOption
+`string -> {value:string, label:string}` Creates a `{value, label}` which applies `autoLabel` the string parameter on puts it on the label property, with the original on the value property.
+You can also pass in an object with value or with both value and label.

+### autoLabelOptions
+`[string] -> [{value:string, label:string}]` Applies `autoLabelOption` to a collection.
+Useful for working with option lists like generating select tag options from an array of strings.

 ## Regex